VerKnowSys/svdOS/README.md

 7. Generate new passwordless OpenVPN key and certificate for your new dedicated server.
 Put `ca.crt` (from "your OpenVPN server") + `your-inventory-host-name.crt` + `your-inventory-host-name.key` files under `templates/vpn/` directory.

 8. Do `./setup-dedicated-system myhostname` to complete system installation.
+NOTE: Default SSH config file (`~/.ssh/config` ) will be updated with `myhostname` entry after installation.

 ## Built in features: